BackEndByAlex/salaryscope-api/scripts/README.md

 # Scripts

 One-time utility scripts that help set up the project.
-These are not part of the running API — you run them manually when needed.
+These are not part of the running API, you run them manually when needed.

 ---